Preparing Teachers for Collaborative Classrooms

 The first generation compared how effective cooperation was in relation to competition and individual work.
 These studies show that cooperation is more effective than interpersonal competition or individual effort at all levels of education (Johnson, Maruyama, Johnson, Nelson, & Skon, 1981) and has powerful effects on achievement, socialization, motivation, and personal development (Johnson & Johnson, 2002).
 Better social relations are built because of it (Roseth, Johnson, & Johnson, 2008).
 Synthesizing two major contributors (Johnson & Johnson, 1989; Slavin, 1983), we can conclude that although cooperation is a powerful tool in the learning process, its benefits are not automatic.

 Simply putting students into groups to work cooperatively is not enough (Baines, Blatchford, & Kutnick, 2008).
 Group work, especially within a school context, can be characterized by the dissipation of responsibility, with one pupil working harder to compensate for, or sometimes hinder, the work of the others (Lindauer & Petri, 1997).
-To overcome these disadvantages and change group work into teamwork, or cooperative work, the teacher must organize the interactions between team members to ensure that the five principles, proposed by Johnson and Johnson (2009) are fulfilled.
+To overcome these disadvantages and change group work into teamwork, or cooperative work, the teacher must organize the interactions between team members to ensure that the five principles proposed by Johnson and Johnson (2009) are fulfilled.
 These principles are Positive Interdependence, Individual Accountability and Personal Responsibility, Promotive Interaction, Appropriate Use of Social Skills, and Group Processing.
 These are widely accepted by the scientific community, with a few minor variations (Kagan & Kagan, 2009; Villa, Thousand, & Nevin, 2013).

 In order to help structure interaction so that groups become teams, cooperative structures have emerged.
 These structures can be divided into the methods and techniques or formal and informal CL (Johnson, Johnson, & Holubec, 2008).
 Methods are viewed as complex and sophisticated structures, which usually require time and initial training periods for the students; implementing them regularly is advised.
 Learning Together (Johnson & Johnson, 2002), Group Investigation (Sharan, 1994), Reciprocal Teaching (Palincsar & Brown, 1984), or Jigsaw (Aronson, 1978; Slavin, 1980) stand out among the multiple methods available.
-Techniques, on the other hand, are simple structures which can be implemented with a few easy steps, without the need for initial training (Kagan & Kagan, 2009).
+Techniques, on the other hand, are simple structures that can be implemented with a few easy steps, without the need for initial training (Kagan & Kagan, 2009).

 The second generation of research on CL focuses on how effective CL methods are.
 Slavin (1980) reviewed studies on the use of CL in primary and secondary education.
 Results showed improvements in reaching goals, more positive interracial relationships, mutual interest, and greater self-esteem.
 Newmann and Thompson (1987) obtained similar results when comparing CL methods at the secondary school level and emphasized the necessity of rewards or group recognition, as well as individual responsibility.
 Slavin (1996) also stresses the effect of group rewards.
 Nastasi and Clements (1991) reported the importance of higher-order thinking, motivation, and social skills to explain the benefits of CL for cognitive development, academic performance, and socioemotional development.